microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecords-callrecord-list.md

 #### Response

-The following is an example of the response.
 If the list is truncated, a `callRecord@odata.nextLink` value will be provided to retrieve the next page of records.
 The default page size for call records is 60 entries.

 > **Note:** The response object shown here might be shortened for readability.